-Eligibility Requirements for Medicare
+Learn About Requirements for Medicare

 It is crucial that you understand that Medicare eligibility can change over time.
-Just because you meet Medicare benefits eligibility one year does not necessarily mean that you will meet it the next.
-For example, those who younger than the minimum age requirement have different qualifications and could lose Medicare benefits if those qualifications are no longer met, such as after a recovery from an illness or disability.
+Just because you meet Medicare benefits eligibility for one year does not mean that you will meet it the next.
+For example, younger people have different qualifications and could lose their benefits if they don’t meet the qualifications anymore.
 However, if you qualify for Medicare based on age, then you will not lose your eligibility.

-How to Qualify for Medicare Free of Charge
+Learn How to Qualify for Medicare Free of Charge

-How Income Affects Your Ability to Qualify for Medicare
+Discover How Income Affects Your Ability to Qualify for Medicare